alleyinteractive/mantle-docs/docs/testing/assertions.md

 ### assertPostDoesNotExists

-Assert if a post doesn't exists given a set of arguments.
+Assert if a post doesn't exist given a set of arguments.

 ```php
 $this->assertPostDoesNotExists( array $args );